MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network.md

 Once you've verified that you meet these network requirements, you may be ready to [Roll out Teams](How-to-roll-out-teams.md).
 If you're a large multinational enterprise, or if you know you've got some network limitations, read on to learn how to assess and optimize your network for Teams.

-### For educational institutions
+> [!NOTE]
-If your organization is an educational institution and you use a Student Information System (SIS), [deploy School Data Sync](https://docs.microsoft.com/schooldatasync/) before you roll out Teams.
+> **### **For educational institutions**: If your organization is an educational institution and you use a Student Information System (SIS), [deploy School Data Sync](https://docs.microsoft.com/schooldatasync/) before you roll out Teams.

-### Running on-premises Skype for Business Server
+>
-If your organization is running on-premises Skype for Business Server (or Lync Server), you must [configure Azure AD Connect](../Skype/SfbHybrid/hybrid/configure-azure-ad-connect.md) to synchronize your on-premises directory with Office 365.
+> **Running on-premises Skype for Business Server**: If your organization is running on-premises Skype for Business Server (or Lync Server), you must [configure Azure AD Connect](../Skype/SfbHybrid/hybrid/configure-azure-ad-connect.md) to synchronize your on-premises directory with Office 365.

 ## Network optimization